Phacus: History of knowledge

-The genus was first established by the French biologist Felix Dujardin in 1841.
+The genus in its modern sense was established by the French biologist Félix Dujardin in 1841, using Nitzsch's name.
 Dujardin first published collective findings of the genus in the scientific journal Histoire naturelle des Zoophytes, Infusoires in 1841, separating them from the genus Euglena.
 The reason behind the separation was in order to create a group that correctly organizes their established morphological characteristics such as their rigid, flat, leaf-shape and small discoid chloroplasts with absent pyrenoids.

-Christian Ehrenberg was one of the first scientists to discover and classify members of the genus; his discovery of Phacus longicauda (Ehrenberg) was one of the first species of the genus to be discovered (1830) and was used as the holotype species when describing the genus.
-Ehrenberg, Hubner, Dujardin, and Klebs were some of the earliest researchers of Phacus, but they all had different diagnostic criteria when classifying these organisms.
-Originally, Ehrenberg tried to classify three species he discovered as Euglena because of their color, but ultimately were moved to the genus Phacus by Dujardin due to the similarity they exhibited in other more prominent morphological characteristics such as shape and strip arrangement.
+Christian Ehrenberg was one of the first scientists to discover and classify members of the genus; his discovery of Phacus longicauda (Ehrenberg) was one of the first species of the genus to be discovered (1830) and was later used as the lectotype species for the genus.
+Laters workers such as Lemmermann (1930), Pochmann (1942) and Huber-Pestalozzi (1955) added additional species.
+They also attempted to subdivide Phacus into a number of subgenera and sections, mostly based on the morphology of the spiral pellicle surrounding the cells.